xinqian-mit/API_Phonons/Readme.md

 quippy potential objects can set as ase calculators using atom.set_calculator().
 Then the cell can be relaxed using optimize module from ase.
 <br />
-The file RandDisps_SelfConsist_FC2_FC3.py and RandDisps_SelfConsit_FC2_GAP_ALM.py give examples how to self-consistently compute second and thirdorder force constants.
-I fi> use the finite displacement method, and obtain the first generation of eigenvectors.
-Then I used H> the new set of FC2 and FC3, and a new set of eigenvectors.
+The file RandDisps_SelfConsist_FC2_FC3.py and RandDisps_SelfConsit_FC2_GAP_ALM.py give examples on how to self-consistently compute second and thirdorder force constants.
+I first use the finite displacement method, and obtain the first generation of eigenvectors.
+Then I used the new set of FC2 and FC3, and a new set of eigenvectors.
 This process is iterated.
-Convergence o> usually be achieved after ~ 5 iterations.
+Convergence can usually be achieved after ~ 5 iterations.
 <br />
 #### EIM_LattDyn_NaCl:<br />
 This gives example how we can interface lammps and phonopy to perform lattice dynamics based on the EIM potential supported